holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/00_onboarding/lesson_plan.md

 FOURTH: Drop by the Computer Science office and tell me the time of your appointment so I can verify that you have your timezone setup correctly.
-If I am NOT THERE, write you name and your appointment time on the whiteboard outside my desk.
+If I am NOT THERE, write you name and your appointment time on the whiteboard by my desk.

-This will prove that you know how to use my appointment calendar AND you know where the Computer Science office is located, so there is no excuse for not utilizing this resource in the future.
+This will **prove** that you know how to use my appointment calendar AND you know where the Computer Science office is located, so there is no excuse for not utilizing this resource in the future.
 ```